-Unlike the question “Does God exist?” very few people question whether Jesus Christ existed.
-It is generally accepted that Jesus was truly a man who walked on the earth in Israel 2000 years ago.
-The debate begins when the subject of Jesus’ full identity is discussed.
+Unlike the question “Does God exist?” the question of whether Jesus Christ existed is asked by relatively few people.
+Most accept that Jesus was truly a man who lived in Israel 2,000 years ago.
+The debate begins with the discussion of Jesus’ full identity.
 Almost every major religion teaches that Jesus was a prophet or a good teacher or a godly man.
-The problem is that the Bible tells us that Jesus was infinitely more than a prophet, a good teacher, or a godly man.
+But the Bible tells us that Jesus was infinitely more than a prophet, a good teacher, or a godly man.

-John 1:1 says “the Word was God.”
-John 1:14 says “the Word became flesh.”
-This clearly indicates that Jesus is God in the flesh.
-Thomas the disciple declared to Jesus, “My Lord and my God” (John 20:28).
-Jesus does not correct him.
-The apostle Paul describes Him as, “…our great God and Savior, Jesus Christ” (Titus 2:13).
-The apostle Peter says the same, “…our God and Savior Jesus Christ” (2 Peter 1:1).
-God the Father is witness of Jesus’ full identity as well, “But about the Son he says, ‘Your throne, O God, will last forever and ever, and righteousness will be the scepter of your kingdom.’”
-Old Testament prophecies of Christ announce His deity, “For to us a child is born, to us a son is given, and the government will be on his shoulders.
-And he will be called Wonderful Counselor, Mighty God, Everlasting Father, Prince of Peace” (Isaiah 9:6).
+God the Father bears witness of Jesus’ identity as well: “But about the Son he says, ‘Your throne, O God, will last forever and ever, and righteousness will be the scepter of your kingdom’” (Hebrews 1:8; cf. Psalm 45:6).
+Old Testament prophecies such as Isaiah 9:6 announce the deity of Christ: “For to us a child is born, to us a son is given, and the government will be on his shoulders.
+And he will be called Wonderful Counselor, Mighty God, Everlasting Father, Prince of Peace” (emphasis added).

 Why is the question of Jesus’ identity so important?
 Why does it matter whether Jesus is God?
 Several reasons:

 • As C. S. Lewis pointed out, if Jesus is not God, then Jesus is the worst of liars and untrustworthy in every way.